MCE Questions & Answers

 - Preparing and teaching a formal CPE course offered by a NYS approved CPE provider, provided that you have not taught the course before.
 You can claim credit for teaching a course you have taught before only if you significantly revise the information and material you present.
 You can claim 1 hour of CPE credit for each hour of the actual presentation plus actual preparation time of up to 2 hours of preparation time for each one hour taught.

-- Preparing and teaching a college course provided that you have not taught the course before.
+- Preparing and teaching a credit-bearing course at a regionally or nationally accredited college or university provided that you have not taught the course before.
 You may claim credit for teaching a course you have taught before only if you significantly revise the information and material you present.
-The course must be delivered for academic credit at a regionally accredited college or university.
 The content area of the course must fall within the approved subject areas.
-However you may not claim CPE credit for teaching any one of the accounting courses that is required for licensure as a CPA.
-CPE credit for teaching a college course is recognized based on 15 CPE credits per credit hour of course delivery.
-Thus teaching a 3 credit college course would be worth 45 CPE credits.
+If the college has 15 week semesters, one-semester hour of college-level work equals 15 CPE hours.
+If the college has 10 week semesters (trimesters), one-trimester hour of college-level course work equals 10 CPE hours.

-Authoring an article published in a peer-refereed journal or publishing a book in one of the approved subject areas.
-Credit for course preparation and teaching and publishing shall not exceed half of the total number of contact hours claimed during any registration period.
+- Authoring an article published in a peer-refereed journal or publishing a book in one of the approved subject areas.
+CPE will be awarded based on article preparation time.

 - What are the approved continuing education subject areas?

-The six approved subject areas are specified in the State Education Law §7409(4).
+The seven approved subject areas are specified in the State Education Law §7409(4).
 They are:

 - Advisory Services